 We also entertained a group of scientists from the UK, Belgium, Italy and the US for drinks before going to Safa, on Edgware Road, for Turkish and Iranian food.
 I love their homemade bread: fresh dough rolled out into a big flat circle and flung onto the sides of a big tin stove beside the doorway.
 Edgware Road must be as close to home as any middle easterner could hope for: many chadors, burkas, and veils wander beneath Arabic and Halal signs, and hookahs are grouped in the corner of restaurants for an after dinner smoke of fragrant tobacco.
 The streets are full at night, just as in the Middle East after sunset.
 We walked past the Saudi Arabian Airlines office and the banks of Bahrain and Dubai.
-The area is messier than some, with papers, cigarette butts, and bottles tossed into the street as if it were the desert where all would disintegrate in time.
+The area is messier than some, with papers, cigarette butts, and bottles tossed into the street as if it were the desert where all would disintegrate.

 We took a taxi to the British Museum and ate a “full English” breakfast before exploring treasure-packed halls.
 I love and revere that magical place!
 There is still construction going on amid gray trailers, wooden fences, and busy workmen finishing covering the open ceiling with glass.
 I bought books on Crete, since I hope to go soon to teach, and Mike on radiocarbon dating.
 From neighbors we entertained for drinks, we learned that our roof garden is unique, since the local Council often refuses permission for them.
 Inge lectures on shipping in the City.
 She had just been involved with the Danish queen’s visit here, and stays in touch with many of her countrymen.
 After they left, since Kathy and Paul had a movie in Mayfair, Mike and I walked to Zorba’s, near Queensway, for Greek food and retsina, a great way to end a great day.